kylecho/KoansRevisited/README.markdown

-# KoansRevisited
+# Javascript Koans Solution
-To keep track of what I have learnt from JavaScript Koans.
+Here is my solution to Javascript Koans - koans to learn Javascript (the good bits).

-See below for original introduction.
+See below for original intro.

 # Javascript Koans - koans to learn Javascript (the good bits) #